 Fortunately, early recognition of a person’s risk for osteoporosis and potential fractures can help reduce the risk of osteoporotic complications such as fragility fractures.

 Men are at risk too

 While you often hear of women suffering osteoporosis, it is true that men can also be at risk, although less commonly.
 Men need a right balance of both estrogen and the male hormone testosterone for bone health.
 Most people start losing bone mass when they reach 65 years old for men, and 50 years old for women.

 Important lifestyle factors that may help reduce the risk of osteoporosis include the following: adequate dietary calcium intake, reducing alcohol intake, adequate weight-bearing exercise and maintaining a healthy body weight.

-This article has been fact-checked by Dr Goh Kian Peng, an endocrinologist in Saint-Julien Clinic for Diabetes & Endocrinology, Mount Alvernia Hospital.
+This article has been verified medically by Dr Goh Kian Peng, an endocrinologist in Saint-Julien Clinic for Diabetes & Endocrinology, Mount Alvernia Hospital (Singapore).